nexiality/documentation/commands/desktop/clearModalDialog(var,button).md

 ---

 ### Description

-- This command is used to clear the Dialogue Box, that is popped up during working on any form.
-For e.g., the popups that comes after saving any form.
-- It will return the text displayed in the Dialogue Box.
+This command instructs Nexial to clear the modal dialog box presently in display.
+Such desktop UI construct can often be seen as a way to inform its user or confirm user's intention, such as saving or transacting data.

+As a side effect to clearing the modal dialog box, this command will save the text found in such dialog box as `var`.

+Note that Nexial assumes the modal design principle allows for only 1 modal dialog box.
+Hence it will handle only 1 such UI element, if such exists.
+Consequently, if dialog box does not exist, this command **WILL NOT** fail and no text will be saved to `var`.

 ### Parameters

-- **var** - the text displayed in the dialogue box will be saved to this variable.
+- **var** - the text displayed in the modal dialog box will be saved to this variable.
-- **button** -  Button name on the Dialogue Box
+- **button** - the button name to click in order to dismiss the dialog box.

 ### Example

 ### See Also
 -  [`saveModalDialogText(var)`](saveModalDialogText(var))